BornToBeRoot/NETworkManager/docs/07_FAQ.md

 | PuTTY profile       | `HKCU:\Software\SimonTatham\PuTTY\Sessions\NETworkManager`           |
 | WebConsole cache    | `%LocalAppData%\NETworkManager\WebConsole_Cache\*`                   |

-{: .note }
-Since version `2022.12.22.0` the local settings are no longer used.

 ## How to build the project?

 The project can be build with Visual Studio or with a PowerShell script.
 More details and the requirements can be found in the [README](https://github.com/BornToBeRoot/NETworkManager/blob/main/README.md#-build){:target="\_blank"}.